 Read more about FEKO and HyperWorks at www.altairhyperworks.com/FEKO

-The Internet of Things (IoT) is a gateway to understanding how to communicate with technology, and how technology can provide more in depth information about everything.
-It is an umbrella for many wireless technologies, covers a broad set of applications, and is targeted to specific vertical markets.
+The IoT is an umbrella for many wireless technologies, covers a broad set of applications, and is targeted to specific vertical markets.
 Many developers are now creating IoT products using Altair’s electromagnetic simulation tools and system level modeling solutions.
-This article discusses the three waves predicted for the development of connected devices, and how Altair is positioned to help growth in this industry.

 This article presents their process of using FEKO software in conjunction with optimizing and validating sensor designs in order to fast-track readiness for aircraft safety and commercial applications.

 A single-beam substrate antenna is simply comprised of a slot coupled microstrip antenna with a large lens that is constructed on top of it.
 In 2001, scientists had proposed designs for both the single and multi-beam mmWave circulary polarized substrate lens antennas.
 This white paper takes these designs and demonstrates creating them through FEKO modeling.